slamora/brackets-wiki/Extension-Testing-Recommendations-for-SplitView.md

 * vim (brackets-vim)
 === all extensions work with the 2 exceptions noted above that could not be tested ===

+The following extensions listen for "editorAreaResize" which has moved and will be deprecated.

+* BFxOS for Brackets (buildingfirefoxos.bfxos-brackets)
+* DevDocs Viewer  (gruehle.dev-docs-viewer)
+* Markdown Preview (gruehle.markdown-preview)
+* AsciiDoc Preview (nerk.asciidoc-preview)
+=== These extensions were not tested and the "editorAreaReize" event was not forwarded ===

 TODO: Which extensions should be tested when set current document has been deprecated
 TODO: Which extensions should be tested when Editor Manager is refactored
 TODO: Which extensions should be tested when we have multiple panes / working set views